 Toggle: English / Spanish

-Allergic conjunctivitis occurs when the clear layer of tissue lining the eyelids and covering the white of the eye (conjunctiva) become swollen or inflamed due to a reaction to pollen, dander, mold, or other allergy-causing substances.
+Allergic conjunctivitis occurs when the conjunctiva becomes swollen or inflamed due to a reaction to pollen, dander, mold, or other allergy-causing substances.
+The conjunctiva is a clear layer of tissue lining the eyelids and covering the white of the eye.

 Conjunctivitis - allergic seasonal/perennial; Atopic keratoconjunctivitis

-When your eyes are exposed to anything to which you are allergic, histamine is released and the blood vessels in the
+When your eyes are exposed to allergy-causing substances, a substance called histamine is released by your body.
+The blood vessels in the

 The pollens that cause symptoms vary from person to person and from area to area.
-Tiny, hard-to-see pollens that may cause hay fever include:
+Tiny, hard-to-see pollens that may cause hay fever include grasses, ragweed and trees.

-The amount of pollen in the air can affect whether you develop symptoms.
-There is more likely to be increased amounts of pollen in the air on hot, dry, windy days.
+Your symptoms may be worse when there is more pollen in the air.
+Higher levels of pollen are more likely on hot, dry, windy days.
 On cool, damp, rainy days most pollen is washed to the ground.

-Allergies tend to run in families, although they are not inherited in any obvious way.
-It is hard to know exactly how many people have allergies, because many different conditions are often lumped under the term allergy.
+Allergies tend to run in families.
+It is hard to know exactly how many people have allergies.
+Many conditions are often lumped under the term "allergy" even when they might not truly be an allergy.

 Symptoms may be seasonal and can include: